October 31, 2023 (Updated: January 19, 2024)

 The type of schema you implement will depend on the type of entity you are trying to establish in the knowledge graph.
 Here is an example of the type of markup you could use for an organization.

-Some of these may appear to be over the top, such as numberOfEmployees, but this kind of information is listed clearly on sites such as Glassdoor, LinkedIn, Bloomberg, etc. which Google uses to populate the knowledge graph.
+Some of these may appear to be over the top, such as numberOfEmployees, but this kind of information is listed clearly on sites such as Glassdoor, LinkedIn, Bloomberg, and others, which Google uses to populate the knowledge graph.

 So, having this in your schema is one extra little signal to help corroborate information about the site to Google.
 If you are a member of any professional organizations where this content is also listed (which would be another corroborating citation), then you could include memberOf schema also.